CodeYourFuture/syllabus-archive/js-core-2/week-3/lesson.md

 Take some time to look at the network tab when we open [this lesson](https://syllabus.codeyourfuture.io/js-core-2/week-3/lesson.html)/

-The important parts of the the Network Tab is the
+The important parts of the the Network Tab are:

 - [Network Log](https://developers.google.com/web/tools/chrome-devtools/network#load)
 - Timeline View